Scarso327/AltisLife-Framework/README.md

   - <b>Housing</b>
     - Naming
     - Sharing (Can provide your group with access to your houses)
-    - Storage (Both for virtual and phyiscal items)
+    - Storage (Both for virtual and physical items)
   - <b>Goals</b>
     - Personal
     - Community